Navigating the Challenges of Novel System Development in Energy and Aviation with MBSE and Agile Methodologies

 - kiranjpne2003

-Developing new systems in the energy and aviation sectors faces intense pressure.
+Developing new product/system in the energy, aviation and space sectors faces intense pressure.
 Investors demand faster returns, budgets are tight, and the technologies involved often lack proven track records or clear regulatory frameworks.
 These factors squeeze development timelines and limit the number of iterations teams can afford.
-To succeed, businesses must find ways to innovate quickly without sacrificing quality or safety.
+To succeed, businesses must find ways to innovate quickly without sacrificing quality or safety and reliability.

 Businesses in energy and aviation face several hurdles when creating new system architectures: